TACC/demonspawn/readme.md

     %[outputdir]/regression-%[suitename].txt

+Additionally, each job regression goes into a separate file

+    %[outputdir]/regression/<jobname>.out

 Note: the regression specification is part of the suite definition, so it needs to come *before* the `suite` line.

 Further options: